Is my acupuncture or naturopathic visit covered by my health insurance?

 How does Chinese medicine apply today?

-In ancient times, people lived in the wilderness surrounded by birds and beasts—their hearts were not burdened with aspirations of fame and profit.
+In ancient times, people lived in the wilderness, in tune with the seasons and as the text Su Wen states: their hearts were not burdened with aspirations of fame and profit.
 As a result, they rarely became ill living in such a serene environment.
 Modern society, however, has made chronic stress and overwork the norm.
 Virtually everyone is under stress and most of us do not have the effective (healthy) tools needed to manage it.
 Some are too busy while others do not even realize they are stressed it has become such a pervasive part of our lives.
 We are in perpetual frenetic motion, moving against nature, until our health fails to the point where it stops us.

 With chronic stress or pain the quick fix is frustratingly ineffective.
 There is an energetic root to the problem that caffeine, cigarettes, alcohol and painkillers do not reach.
 Classical Chinese medicine addresses this along with the physical symptoms by aligning us back with nature, bringing us a little closer to the ancient times the classics spoke of when health came much more effortlessly.